eskerthebreton/thrum/ttrpg-tbd.md

 #### Areas of Effect

-When something targets an area, its area of effect is either listed as **Area X** or as a **Radius X** (where X is an integer).
-An Area X consists of a square on the grid which is X unit squares on a side.
+When something targets an area, its area of effect is either listed as **Area X** or as an **Aura X** (where X is an integer).
+An **Area X** consists of a square on the grid which is X unit squares on a side.
 So, an Area 2 is a 2x2 square, Area 3 is a 3x3, and so on.
+The area must have at least one of its spaces within the range of the ability that places it.

-A Radius X area originates from the source of the effect (e.g., a character casting a spell) and extends to all squares at range X or less from the source square.
-So, a Radius 1 effect impacts a 3x3 square centered on the source, a Radius 2 effect impacts a 5x5 square, etc. An **Aura X** is an area of Radius X that remains centered on the target even if they move.
+An **Aura X** area consists of all squares at a distance X or less from the ability user and remains centered on the target even if they move.
+So, an Aura 1 effect impacts a 3x3 square centered on the source, an Aura 2 effect impacts a 5x5 square, etc.

+#### Terrain Effects and Buffs

+Some abilities create **Terrain Effects**, which are areas that exert an ongoing influence on characters in or passing through them but do not directly target characters.
+A particular character can only have one Terrain Effect in place at a time: if they create a new one any previously placed Terrain Effects disappear.

+Other abilities are tagged as **Buffs**.
+These generally target the ability user themselves or an allied character and persist until the end of combat unless they specify a condition under which they end sooner.
+A particular character can have any number of buffs created by their abilities active at a time, but a particular target can benefit from only one at a time.
+If a target who is already benefitting from a Buff effect is targeted by another one, they may choose whether to end the previous one or decline the new one.

 ### Rounds, Turns and Actions